irm1005-itec1005-fall-2023/template-exercise-06/README.md

 2. Turn on GitHub Pages.
 3. Submit a comment in the [Tutorial 05 - Show and Tell discussion](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/9) and share a link to your Search Page live web page.

-## Description

-The goal of this tutorial is for students to gain even more experience using `Flexbox`, a `CSS` tool that helps us layout elements on our pages.

 ## Table of contents

 - [Instructions](#instructions)